sealmove/hexalepis/README.md

 | m (in hex panel) | mark byte |

 #### Planning to add
-- [ ] Automatic adjustment of panel width to fit in screen
 - [ ] Mouse support
 - [ ] Status bar
 - [ ] Insert/delete (needs a btree-like data structure for effeciency)